March 7, 2022

 Consider your tax bracket at retirement or when you intend to begin withdrawing from the plan.

-If you expect to be in a lower tax bracket at retirement, you may prefer a Traditional IRA as funds are taxed in the year they are withdrawn.
+• If you expect to be in a lower tax bracket at retirement, you may prefer a Traditional IRA as funds are taxed in the year they are withdrawn.
+This is most often the right choice for those in their prime earning years.

-If you expect to be in a higher tax bracket at retirement, you may prefer a Roth IRA as funds are withdrawn tax free for qualified distributions.
+• If you expect to be in a higher tax bracket at retirement, you may prefer a Roth IRA as funds are withdrawn tax free for qualified distributions.
+This is usually the recommended place to start for students, or those early in their career.

 How much may I contribute to a Traditional or a Roth IRA plan?

-For tax years 2020 and 2021, the contribution limit is the lesser of 100% of your earned income or:
+• For tax years 2024, the contribution limit is the lesser of 100% of your earned income or:

-Consider setting up an automatic contribution directly from your payroll to your Traditional or Roth IRA.
+Consider setting up an automatic account transfer or contributions directly through your payroll to your Traditional or Roth IRA.
 Prior year contributions may be made up until the tax filing date, generally April 15 (not including extensions).
+For example, you may make 2023 IRA contributions until April 15, 2024.

 Choosing the right retirement plan may take some thoughtful consideration of the tax benefits that best suit you.
 Be sure to talk with your tax or financial advisor.
 It is important that you are contributing at least a portion of your income to retirement.
-Start by just getting in the habit.
+Start by just getting in the habit and setting aside an amount you know you won't miss.
 Your future self will thank you!

 Want to find out more?
 Check out our brochures